Christopher & Banks

-Christopher & Banks is an American retail company.
-Originally headquartered in the Minneapolis suburb of Plymouth, Minnesota, it specializes in women's clothing for the age 40-60 demographic.
-In January 2021, the company filed for bankruptcy and closed all stores due to financial loss from the ongoing COVID-19 pandemic.
-Following the bankruptcy and closures, Christopher & Banks' assets and intellectual property were acquired by Eden Prairie-based iMedia Brands.
-Since the acquisition, online retail for the company has resumed, as well as five brick-and-mortar locations.
+Christopher & Banks, originally known as Brauns Fashions, is an American retail company.
+Originally headquartered in the Minneapolis suburb of Plymouth, Minnesota, the chain specializes in women's clothing for the age 40-60 demographic.

+After filing for bankruptcy in January 2021 and closing all of its stores due to financial loss from the COVID-19 pandemic, it had its assets and intellectual property acquired by iMedia Brands, Inc. in early 2021.

+On August 16, 2023, Christopher & Banks was included among its parent company's assets sold for $55 million to IV Media, a subsidiary of Innovation Ventures, LLC.

+Christopher & Banks is currently operating with both online retail and seven brick-and-mortar locations as of September 30, 2024.

 History

-The chain was founded in 1956 as Braun's Fashions in Minneapolis.
-It became a publicly traded company in 1992, and was re-branded as Christopher & Banks in 2000.
-Also in 2000, the chain founded a second brand, CJ Banks, which is a plus-size clothing store.
+Founded in 1956 as Brauns Fashions in Minneapolis, the chain became a public trade company in 1992.
+After being re-branded Christopher & Banks in 2000, it founded a second brand, CJ Banks (a plus-size clothing store).

-In November 2004 Christopher & Banks acquired the Acorn Stores chain and operated it as a third retail concept.
-Christopher & Banks announced on July 31, 2008, that they intended to close Acorn and followed through with this plan, closing all 36 Acorn stores by the end of the year.
+In November 2004, Christopher & Banks acquired Acorn Stores and operated that chain as a third retail concept.
+After reporting its intent on July 31, 2008, it closed all 36 Acorn stores by the end of the year.

-On April 4, 2005, The Company restated its consolidated statements of income for the fiscal years ended March 1, 2003 and February 28, 2004, as well as for interim periods within the fiscal year ended February 26, 2005, to present the amortization of construction allowances as a reduction of rent expense instead of a reduction of depreciation expense.
+On April 4, 2005, the company restated its consolidated statements of income for the fiscal years ended March 1, 2003 and February 28, 2004, as well as for interim periods within the fiscal year ended February 26, 2005, to present the amortization of construction allowances as a reduction of rent expense instead of a reduction of depreciation expense.

 In 2014, the company began phasing out CJ Banks stores, and combining the plus-size lines into Christopher & Banks stores.
 In cases where such stores were adjacent, the stores were combined into one larger store.

 In January 2021, the company announced that it filed for bankruptcy and would be closing all stores due to financial loss from the ongoing the COVID-19 pandemic.
+A vast majority of these stores have either been replaced with other retailers, particularly Daily Thread.